-House ML+M+R / Caprioglio Associati Architects
+House ML+M+R / Filippo Caprioglio - Caprioglio Architects

 -

-From the architect.
+Text description provided by the architects.
 The project House ML + M + R in Pordenone, in the north east of Italy, involves the expansion and recomposition of all four facades without altering the current outline of the previous building except for the south elevation, where the facade is conceived an extrusion through a bow window façade on three levels.

 The project is the result of the completed changed idea of internal distribution; the reorganization and reconstruction of residential units while maintaining its type, reassembling through a formal and compositional cleaning the substantive aspect of the building.